The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 From Germany you can now fly directly to Kotor.
 Many airlines fly to Tivat airport, which is only about 20 minutes by car from the old town.
 Direct flights are available, for example, from Eurowings, but Austrian Airlines also offers regular connections to Tivat or the Montenegrin capital Podgorica via Vienna.

-You can get rental cars at the airports.
-Montenegro itself is relatively small – so you can easily plan a short road trip through the country.
+You can rent a car at the airports.
+Montenegro itself is relatively small – so you can easily plan a little road trip through the country.
 However, if you are staying in the old town of Kotor, a car is generally a hindrance.
-The old town is car-free and you will have to park your car outside.
+The old town is car-free and you will have to park the car outside.
 By the way, the roads in the mountains can be very curvy and narrow – only something for safe drivers!

-Scheduled buses are also available, for example, from Dubrovnik to Kotor and the surrounding towns – lasts due to the border controls between Croatia and Montenegro, though, and you need some flexibility when it comes to punctuality; but the bus connections are definitely an alternative if you are not traveling in the region with a rental car or your own camper.
+There are also regular buses from Dubrovnik to Kotor and the surrounding towns, for example – they do take a while due to the border controls between Croatia and Montenegro and you need to be a bit flexible when it comes to punctuality, but the bus connections are definitely an alternative if you are not traveling in the region with a rental car or your own camper.

 May and June are among the best months to travel in Kotor.
 I was there in July, when good weather and sunshine is almost guaranteed, but Kotor is then also particularly well visited.